 - Avoid enclosed beaches with names like Mother’s Beach.
 The lack of waves may be reassuring but the lack of circulation creates a breeding ground for bacteria.

-- Download Heal the Bay’s mobile Beach Report Card app so you can check the latest water quality before you hit the sand.
-Grades are updated weekly.
+- Check Heal the Bay’s Beach Report Card before you hit the sand.
+Grades are updated weekly